-The 1973 Aquarius Festival is remembered as the harbinger of Nimbin being synonymous with Australia’s counterculture.
+The 1973 Aquarius Festival established Nimbin’s place at the heart of Australia’s counterculture revolution.
 Communes sprouted in the hills in the 1970s and 1980s.
 The town is still a popular destination for cultural festivals and a great base for exploring the natural wonders nearby.
 Check out the events calendar for festivals, markets and shows.

 The Nimbin Poetry World Cup in September is a battle of wordsmiths in the Nimbin School of Arts Hall, which opened in 1904.
 The Nimbin Roots Festival, also in September, is three musical days of roots, blues, folk and folk rock.
 And let’s not forget the annual Nimbin MardiGrass Festival, a rally for cannabis law reform that’s been held each year since 1993.